PistolPete21/Nike/README.md

 Clone the repository and import into Android Studio.
 Add API KEY in Constants.kt.

 ## Description
-This app was create as a case study for Nike.
+This app was created as a case study for Nike.
 The app utilizes ViewPager2 to create a carousel of popular news articles.

 ## Libraries
 This project utilizes: **Coroutines**, **Retrofit**, **Glide**, and **DataBinding.**